 Although I believe LinkedIn is a tool for actually connecting with people you know already, it can certainly be very useful for finding new contacts.
 This is especially true when you are doing business in a new industry or geography.

 My advice is normally to connect via someone you both know, someone you are both connected with on LinkedIn.
 The quickest way to do this is to pick up the phone and as this common connection to make an introduction in person, on the phone, via email, or LinkedIn.

 When you have no common connections…

 But what do you do when there is no common connection and you have no idea how to introduce yourself to someone on LinkedIn?
-You probably have to find some common ground, such as having worked at the same place, gone to the same university or having an interest in collecting stamps from the South Pacific.
+You probably have to find some common ground, such as having worked at the same place, went to the same university, or having an interest in collecting stamps from the South Pacific.

 - The best ways of connecting with prospects on LinkedIn

-- Why personalising a message is so important
+- Why personalizing a message is so important

 - What invites Aimee herself would accept/reject

 - Aimee’s words of wisdom regarding LinkedIn invites